 Gilbert Hall, the Ag & Life Sciences Building, and the Radiation Center house chemistry research and administrative offices with separate undergraduate teaching labs located in Gilbert Addition.
 Facilities are available for the synthesis of solids as powders, thin films, and large single crystals.
 A complete range of facilities is available for characterizing the structure and properties of solids.
-This includes four X-ray diffractometers for determining structures, an atomic force microscope, and extensive shared instrumentation in the College of Engineering and the Physics Department.
+This includes four X-ray diffractometers for determining structures, an atomic force microscope, and extensively shared instrumentation in the College of Engineering and the Physics Department.
 A number of pulsed and CW laser systems are used in our research labs.
 These include an optical parametric oscillator and dye lasers giving tunable radiation from the UV to the infrared as well as a Coherent anti-Stokes Raman system with a state-of-the-art spectral resolution of 0.001 cm-1.

 - Graduate students in good standing receive year-round support through a combination of research grants and departmental funds.